opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 In this case, the flavor which is going to be used for the running test case has 'hugepage' characteristics.

-Taking the above into our consideration and having in our mind that the DEPLOY_SCENARIO environment parameter is not used by dovetail framework (the initial value is 'unknown'), we set as input, for the features that they are responsible for the test case execution, the DEPLOY_SCENARIO environment parameter having as substring the feature name "ovs"
+Taking the above into consideration and having in mind that the DEPLOY_SCENARIO environment parameter is not used by dovetail framework (the initial value is 'unknown'), we set as input, for the features that they are responsible for the test case execution, the DEPLOY_SCENARIO environment parameter having as substring the feature name "ovs"